jodolrui/glue/README.md

 Notice that only previously exposed elements can be imported, so that order of component mounting and, order of parts in the array passed to function `compose`, are determining.

-If you try to retrieve an inexistent exposed element (or a misspelled one), Glue will throw an error:
+If you try to retrieve an nonexistent exposed element (or a misspelled one), Glue will throw an error:

 > [Glue error] Unknown key 'foo' in 'exposed' function.